 When installing Windows 8, towards the end of the installation, you will be prompted to enter your email address to use it as a Microsoft account.
 When you sign in to your PC with your Microsoft account, you can easily download and install apps from Windows Store, sync settings online, and access your files and photos from anywhere.

-Users who buy a Windows 8 PC or tablet and set up user account for the first time, will be given options to create a user account associated with Windows Live ID or a local account without using Live ID.
+Users who buy a Windows 8 PC or tablet and set up a user account for the first time will be given options to create a user account associated with Windows Live ID or a local account without using Live ID.

-When you try to create another user account on your PC, you will be asked to enter your email address again to use it as Microsoft account.
-Users who would like to create a user account without entering your email address can follow the given below instructions to setup a local user account.
+When you try to create another user account on your PC, you will be asked to enter your email address again to use it as a Microsoft account.
+Users who would like to create a user account without entering your email address can follow the given below instructions to set up a local user account.

-Step 5: Here, you will be given options to create Microsoft Account and Local Account.
-Click on Local Account button to create a normal user account by entering a username and password (optional).
+Step 5: Here, you will be given options to create a Microsoft Account and Local Account.
+Click on the Local Account button to create a standard user account by entering a username and password (optional).
 You are done!